2014–15 South African Premiership

-The 2014–15 South African Premier Division season (known as the ABSA Premiership for sponsorship reasons) was the nineteenth season of the Premier Soccer League since its establishment in 1996.
+The 2014–15 South African Premiership season (known as the ABSA Premiership for sponsorship reasons) was the nineteenth season of the Premiership since its establishment in 1996.

 Fixtures were announced 5 June 2014.
 The league opened on 8 August 2014 and will conclude on 9 May 2015.

-Mamelodi Sundowns were the defending champions, having won the previous 2013–14 South African Premier Division (PSL) season.
+Mamelodi Sundowns were the defending champions, having won the previous 2013–14 South African Premier Division season.
 Chippa United earned their second promotion to the top-tier league after winning the 2013-14 National First Division.
 Polokwane City remained in the league after beating Black Leopards and Milano United in the Playoff Tournament.